psamatt/hackerrank/README.md

 ### Hackerrank

-Number of Hackerrank challenges ive faced over the time, this is my implementations.
+Number of Hackerrank challenges ive faced over the time, these are my implementations.

 Using a number of open sourced tools
 - Java 11